Western Illinois University: Macomb Campus

 Automated Payment Plan

 The Automated Payment Plan provides students a structured option for budgeting educational expenses over several months.
 The monthly payments will be deducted from a bank account on the fifth of each enrollment month.
-The 1 % finance charge listed in the basic restrictions is not assessed on the contract amount; however, there is a $2 per month transaction fee to cover processing.
-Additional charges incurred above the contract amount will be billed and subject to the 1 % finance charge assessment if not paid by the due date.
+The 1% finance charge listed in the basic restrictions is not assessed on the contract amount; however, there is a $2 per month transaction fee to cover processing.
+Additional charges incurred above the contract amount will be billed and subject to the 1% finance charge assessment if not paid by the due date.
 A completed agreement form is required to participate in this plan.
+Other payment options can be found on our web page at wiu.edu/billing.
 Students and individuals with login information to Parent & Guest Access may complete the B/R Automatic Payment Plan on STARS.

 Fall and spring semester: on or before the tenth class day of the semester.

 Summer session: on or before the sixth class day of the session.

 Procedures: Any student making a TOTAL University withdrawal MUST withdraw within established refund/credit dates to avoid charges.
 Prior to the first day of the semester, a student may completely withdraw from the University through STARS.
 On or after the first day of the semester, in order to completely withdraw from the University, students who are classified as full-time students must contact the Student Development and Orientation office at (309) 298-1884.

 A student may withdraw during the first 10 weeks of a regular semester.
 After the first 10 weeks, a student may not withdraw from the University unless there are exceptional and documented circumstances.
 Withdrawal may affect a student’s eligibility for current or future financial aid.